drew-chen/boundless/docs/INSTALLATION.md

 # copy the files inside spa folder into var/www/html
 $ sudo cp -r ./spa/. /var/www/html/
 ```

+You should log in as admin and change the admin password.
+The default settings are:
+    user: admin
+    password: nimda

 This should allow the user to visit port 80 of the **server computer** and enjoy the
 application.